-A Family Resource Room is located just outside of the PICU and families may use the computer to research current medical literature about their child's condition or treatments.
+A waiting room is located just outside of the PICU and families may use the space to relax.

 Families are also involved in providing feedback on ways we can improve our care in the PICU.
 We include PICU family advisors in a multidisciplinary advisory group, as well as project teams and focus groups.
-A recent Six Sigma Green Belt project, which included a family advisor team member, focused on improving daily communication between the PICU care team and patients/families.
+A Six Sigma Green Belt project, which includes a family advisor team member, focuses on improving daily communication between the PICU care team and patients/families.

 Working for Improvement

 The PICU aims to provide a coordinated approach for improving the quality and safety of care for critically ill pediatric patients at N.C.
 Children's Hospital.
 The PICU Clinical Operations group, comprised of physician leaders, nurse managers, pediatric respiratory therapy manager, infection control nurse liaisons and case managers, meets monthly to oversee a variety of education, quality and patient safety initiatives.
 A larger multidisciplinary advisory group meets quarterly to review team progress, address issues impeding progress and share lessons learned.

 Measures related to our goals of eliminating hospital-acquired infections and implementing patient- and family-centered care are followed by the UNC Department of Pediatrics Quality and Safety Program For more information on how we are improving our care, we encourage you to visit their website.